 To turn the bell on using the transformer's whistle button, turn on power to the track and cycle the engine into NEUTRAL.
-Turn the throttle to 8 volts or less (any higher voltage will arm the ProtoCouplerTM) and press the whistle button.
+Turn the throttle to 8 volts or less (any higher voltage will arm the Proto-Coupler®) and press the whistle button.
 The bell should begin chiming.
 To turn the bell off, press the whistle button again.
 If you want to keep the bell on while running the engine, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.

-PROTO-COUPLERTM OPERATION
+PROTO-COUPLER® OPERATION

-Your SD70MAC ProtoSound®-equipped locomotive is equipped with two coil-wound ProtoCouplersTM for remote uncoupling action.
-Because the ProtoCouplerTM is controlled through Proto-Sound® microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
+Your MTH E-33 Rectifier Proto-Sound®-equipped locomotive has two coil-wound Proto-Couplers® for remote uncoupling action.
+The couplers are mounted on the power trucks.
+Because the Proto-Coupler® is controlled through Proto-Sound®'s microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.

 - 1. Put your engine in NEUTRAL and turn the throttle all the way up. - 2.
 Press the transformer whistle button to "Arm" the coupler.
-(You will hear a "Clank"). - 3.
+(You will hear a "Clank") - 3.
 After arming the coupler, press the whistle button again to open the coupler.